andreacfromtheapp/elm_vite_tailwind_template/README.md

 | review      | elm-review --fix-all                         |
 | test        | elm-test-rs                                  |

+## Contributing

+Contributions and constructive ciriticism are welcome.
+If you think I'm overdoing it, feel free to discuss.
+I'm still experimenting with this, as a learning opportunity, and I strive to improve the template as much as possible.

+### pre-commit hooks

+This repo relies on [pre-commit-ci](https://pre-commit.ci) to make sure all suggested coding standards are enforced with [git hooks](https://githooks.com/).
+You could also install [pre-commit](https://pre-commit.com/#install) locally to apply the same [configuration](./.pre-commit-config.yaml) locally.

 ## Acknowledgements

 This templated was inspired by [Lindsay K Wardell](https://github.com/lindsaykwardell/vite-elm-template)'s template.